-- 1. Begin the lesson by asking students (SS) when they have their main meal in the middle of the day or in the evening?
+- Begin the lesson by asking students (SS) when they have their main meal in the middle of the day or in the evening?
 Explain that in the UK in the past, the majority of people used to have their main meal in the middle of the day but that has changed and the main meal now is in the evening.
 Compare with their situation.
 Tell them that the focus of the lesson is on eating habits around the world. - 2.
-Distribute handout and tell SS to work individually to tick the most appropriate response for them in activity 1a.
-Then put them into groups of 3/4 and tell them they are going to compare their responses, in Activity 1b.
+Share handout via chatbox and tell SS to work individually to tick the most appropriate response for them in activity 1a.
+Then put them into Break out room (BOR) groups of 3/4 and tell them they are going to compare their responses, in Activity 1b.
 Before they do, focus their attention on the language box and language used to make generalisations.
 Drill and focus on the form.
-Tell SS to find differences and similarities.
-Conduct whole class feedback and chip in with your own examples and what generally happens in the UK. - 3.
+Tell students to find differences and similarities.
+Close the BORs and return to main room to conduct whole class feedback and chip in with your own examples and what generally happens in the UK. - 3.
 Ask SS what they know about food and eating habits in China, in Activity 2a elicit and board.
 Tell them they are going to listen to a personal story of eating out in China.
-Pre-teach: - a. to eat out, dumplings, table manners and hospitable. - 4.
+Pre-teach: to eat out, dumplings, table manners and hospitable. - 4.
 Set the gist task in Activity 2b: which of the topics are mentioned in the story.